Community Based Learning

 6) Consults with the Dean of Academic Affairs, the Vice President of Academic Affairs, and the Vice President of Student Affairs regarding finances, as well as major projects and initiatives.

-Service Learning Faculty Resources
+Community Based Learning Faculty Resources

 MCLA Service Learning Contacts